-To make a contribution to reduce the public debt, send a check made payable to "Bureau of the Public Debt" to Bureau of the Public Debt, Department G, Washington, DC 20239-0601.
+To make a contribution to reduce the public debt, send a check made payable to the "Bureau of the Public Debt" to Bureau of the Public Debt, Department G, P.O.
+Box 2188, Parkersburg, WV 26106-2188.
 Or, enclose a check with Form 1120S.
 Contributions to reduce the public debt are deductible, subject to the rules and limitations for charitable contributions.